HPEEzmeral/ezua-tutorials/tutorials/superset/README.md

    Notebook server.
 1. Connect to the Notebook server, launch a new terminal window, and clone the repository locally.
 1. Navigate to the tutorial's directory (`ezua-tutorials/tutorials/superset`).
-1. Launch the `ride-sharing.ipynb` Notebook and execute the code cells.
-Make sure to select the `ride-sharing` environment kernel.
+1. Launch the Notebook files in order.
+Each Notebook file contains instructions on how to proceed.

 ## How it Works